zeee1/Tashu_Rpackage/cran-comments.md

 This package suggests a package which is not non-mainstream repository (a drat repository).
 On the Windows build, this results in the NOTE “Package suggested but not available for checking”.

+The Windows build lists some possibly mis-spelled words in DESCRIPTION.
+I have confirmed that these words are spelled correctly.